otasoft/otasoft-core/README.md

 * Works great with both REST and GraphQL
 * Each microservice is a separate project(repo) that allows distributed development teams to work seamlessly
 * Modules are separate entities, so you can choose which services you would like to use in your system
 * Connect any modern frontend application.
-By default, we have Nuxt (Vue.js) and Gatsby (React.js) frontends already implemented and ready to use.
+By default, we have Nuxt (Vue.js) and Next.js (React.js) frontends already implemented and ready to use.

 Otasoft projects are and always will be open source (MIT Licence).
 Anyone can use and support the project.
 The project is currently in the development phase.